 In addition, there are several minor issues in TS 23.247 that need to be corrected:

-NOTE 2 of clause 5.1 containts duplicated description of service-based interface.
-In fact, the real intention is to clarify that for UDM, NRF and SMF, there is no new services introduced for MBS, while for PCF, NEF and SMF, new services are introduced.
+NOTE 2 of clause 5.1 contains duplicated description of service-based interface.
+In fact, the intention is to clarify that for UDM, NRF and SMF, there are no new services introduced for MBS, while for PCF, NEF and SMF, new services are introduced.
 It needs to revise such part.

 In the reference point description, some of the NF use AF/AS while others use AF only.
 It is proposed to use AF/AS in clause 5.3.1.
 In addition, N5 interface is also enhanced to support MBS, therefore it should be clarified as well.